 If you are convicted of driving under the influence or driving while impaired punishments may include jail time, fines and restrictions on your license.
 A DUI can cost up to $10,000 and your license may be suspended or revoked.
-But don’t panic, call an experienced Anne Arundel County DUI/DWI lawyer today.
+But don’t panic, call an experienced Anne Arundel County DUI lawyer today.

 Anne Arundel County DUI Process

-In Anne Arundel County drunk driving laws are enforced very strictly.
-There are often checkpoints set up by the police on frequently travelled roads that lead to many DUI charges.
+In Anne Arundel County DUI laws are enforced very strictly.
+There are often checkpoints set up by the police on frequently traveled roads that lead to many DUI charges.
 Once an officer makes the traffic stop the next step is for them to search for signs of impairment.
 This may be by conducting field sobriety tests, such as standing on one leg or the horizontal gaze.
 Another sign may be if the officer smells alcohol on your breath or notices slurred speech.
 If the officer suspects any sign of impairment from these factors then he will arrest the driver for processing and a blood alcohol test back at the station.

 Failure to submit

 Once you are escorted back to the police station, if you refuse the blood alcohol test there will be consequences.
 When you receive your license from the MVA, you agree that if you are pulled over you will submit to a blood alcohol test.
 So, the punishments are must more severe than if you were to fail.
 If you refuse to submit to the test for the first offense is a 270-day suspension or a two-year suspension for subsequent offenses.